Schools failing students by having no sun safety policies

-2012 was a special year for sport and now more than ever we should be getting active and getting ourselves outside.
+So this year has been another special time for sporting achievements and now more than ever we should be getting active and getting ourselves outside.
 Whether that’s participating in your favourite sport, going for a bike ride with mates or watching football from the terraces, it’s important to take care of your skin when out and about in the sun.

 We know that it’s the damage done to your skin when you’re young that could lead to skin cancer developing in later life, so it’s important to avoid the pain and shame of the lobster look by following these five simple steps…